NickV05/Shippmate-Docs/README.md

 The token is valid for 4 hours and should be included in the Authorization header for subsequent requests.

+### User Roles and Permissions

+The API supports different user types with varying permissions:

+1. **Regular Users**: Access to all carriers with standard rates
+2. **Admin Users**: Administrative access with additional features
+3. **Users with Stripe Bypass**: Can create labels without immediate payment (pending payment records are created)

 ### Authentication Headers